-The Our Food Project: Reconnecting Food and Community
+The Our Food Project: Reconnecting Food with Community

 The overarching goal of The Our Food Project is to strengthen communities' relationship to food by helping to build what we call ‘positive food environments’.
 Positive food environments are the physical and social spaces that help to normalize healthy eating by making it easier to grow, sell, and eat good food.
 We work at the individual, community and systemic level to increase the availability of nutritious food as well as our access to it.
 In doing so, we actively involve people in the development of more localized food systems.

 Many communities in Nova Scotia struggle with food and income insecurity – while at the same time our farmers find it difficult to make a living.
 The Our Food Project believes that both small farmers and low-income communities have the right to adequate income and an equitable food system.
 For this reason we’re helping to connect at risk communities to healthy food sources.
 By supporting local producers, educating eaters, and advocating for food policy change, we believe we can help to create a more equitable and sustainable food system.

 Our areas of focus include: